Responsible Investing and ESG

 - Not having seen the benefits of ESG as awareness and adoption of ESG principles typically varies across regions.

 Often this presents an opportunity for Pantheon to actively engage, talk and share best practice with the manager.
-As time passes, through engagement, most managers can be migrated to the green rating.

 Some of the questions we ask…